voila-dashboards/voila/README.md

 ### As a server extension to `notebook` or `jupyter_server`

-Voila can also be used as a notebook server extension, both with the [notebook](https://github.com/jupyter/notebook) server or with [jupyter_server](https://github.com/jupyter/jupyter_server).
+Voilà can also be used as a notebook server extension, both with the [notebook](https://github.com/jupyter/notebook) server or with [jupyter_server](https://github.com/jupyter/jupyter_server).